All Episodes

 For example, David Dennis Jr., an adjunct journalism professor at Morehouse College, meaning he's teaching your kids how to come out and be members of the drive-by media.

-This is not some isolated incidental wacko teaching at the University of East Ovary.
+This is not some isolated, incidental wacko teaching at the University of East Overy.

-This is Morehouse College and a journalism professor who thinks Tom Brady's politics are far more un-American than Colin Capernick.
+This is Morehouse College and a journalism professor who thinks Tom Brady's politics are far more un-American than Colin Kaepernick.

-And he writes the allegiance of Brady to a president as oppressive and crass as Donald Trump reveals a major character fall.
+He had a column that appears at the Huffing and Puffington Post, and he writes the allegiance of Brady to a president as oppressive and crass as Donald Trump reveals a major character flaw in Brady.

 In Dennis's world, Trump is recruiting Nazis.